Unique Identifiers: A Little-Noticed TSCA Provision Could Have a Big Impact on CBI

-- Develop a system to assign a UID for every specific chemical identity for which EPA approves a CBI claim.
-The UID must not be either the specific chemical identity or a generic name.
+- Develop a system to assign a UID for every specific chemical identity for which EPA approves a CBI claim and must not be either the specific chemical identity or a generic name;

-- Identify any non-confidential information received by EPA about a chemical substance on the UID list by referring to the UID.
+- Identify any non-confidential information received by EPA about a chemical substance on the UID list by referring to the UID; and

-The legislative history indicates that EPA’s use of UIDs “will be employed to meaningfully inform the public without [compromising] trade secrets.”5
+The legislative history indicates that EPA’s use of UIDs “will be employed to meaningfully inform the public without [compromising] trade secrets.”

 In its Federal Register notice requesting comments on UIDs, EPA indicated that it will not use accession numbers (assigned when a chemical is added to the confidential Inventory) as UIDs.
 Section 8(b)(7) directs EPA to make public both UIDs and accession numbers for confidential chemical identities, suggesting that they are different.
 Instead, EPA is considering using a numeric identifier that includes the year that EPA approved the CBI claim, to facilitate tracking of the expiration date for the claim.